De Havilland Sea Vixen: Design

 The de Havilland Sea Vixen was a jet-powered fleet defence fighter, equipped with a modern radar and air-to-air missiles for its primary role.
 When it entered service, it was the first British aircraft to be solely armed with missiles, rockets and bombs; this made it the first fighter aircraft operated by the Fleet Air Arm with no gun armament.
 The Sea Vixen FAW.1 was armed with four de Havilland Firestreak air-to-air missiles, while the Sea Vixen FAW.2 could also carry the later, more capable Red Top missile.
 The original DH.110 design offered to the RAF was armed with four cannon before soon being replaced with an all-missile armament.
 The Red Top homing head was pointed in the direction of the target by slaving it to the AI18 radar, which was operated by the observer.

 In addition to its principal fleet-defence role, the Sea Vixen was also used in the ground-attack role for which it could be armed with two Microcell unguided two-inch (51 mm) rocket packs, Bullpup air-to-ground missiles, and four 500 lb or two 1,000 lb bombs.
 The Sea Vixen was equipped with a refuelling probe for aerial refuelling from tanker aircraft to extend its range.
-It could also be equipped as a tanker for refueling other aircraft.
+It could also be equipped as a tanker for refuelling other aircraft.
 The Sea Vixen FAW.1 was cleared to carry the Red Beard free-fall nuclear bomb in the event of an "extreme operational emergency".

 The Sea Vixen was powered by a pair of Rolls-Royce Avon 208 turbojet engines and could reach a maximum speed of 690 mph and a range of up to 600 mi.
 It had a twin-boom tail configuration, as used on the earlier de Havilland Sea Vampire and Sea Venom fighter aircraft.
 The internal volume of the tail boom was used for both fuel and avionics, and was considerably enlarged for this purpose on the improved Sea Vixen FAW.2.
 The twin-boom tail reduced the length and height of the aircraft, which reduced the stowage area and head-room required onboard aircraft carriers; it also minimised asymmetry during single engine flying, reduced the length of the jet pipes and improved maintenance access.

-Sea Vixen on the U.S. Navy's in 1962, clearly showing the asymmetric cockpit layout.
+Sea Vixen on the US Navy's in 1962, clearly showing the asymmetric cockpit layout.
 A Palouste air starter pod is in front.